ataraxao/drex/Introduction.md

 ### 0) “Nothing is owed” (the CWA is governance-only)
 At its core, the CWA is engineered to be the opposite of a traditional relationship contract:

-- **Nothing is obligated.** Party A is not obligated to fund.
-Party B is not obligated to perform, behave, cohabit, or provide anything.
+- **Nothing is obligated.** The Funding Partner is not obligated to fund.
+The Partner COO is not obligated to perform, behave, cohabit, or provide anything.
 - **Nothing is owed.** There are no arrears, no “promised payments,” and no claim on anything outside the ring-fenced Vehicle Account.
 - Therefore, in the default state, there is nothing to litigate: there is no debt, no arrears, no claim outside the ring-fenced pool—only an event-driven distribution path if capital exists.